Jameslo599/bank-client/README.md

 ## Lessons Learned:

+This was my first time using React to build a project, and I was very impressed with its performance.
+Most notably, the first meaningful paint is under three seconds, making React an excellent choice for general web development.
+I also appreciated JSX, which acts as a templating language similar to EJS.
+Overall, everything felt intuitive, and I'm excited to continue working with hooks and components to write efficient and readable code.

 Particularly noteworthy was the clarity and ease of understanding the documentation.
 During the development cycle, I used many Node.js modules for the first time, requiring me to read through numerous documentations.
 I quickly realized the quality of documentation can vary significantly.
 I greatly appreciated the effort put into making the react-chatbot-kit documentation so accessible and readable.